cite-architecture/citeobj/README.md

 `citeobj` is compiled for both the JVM and ScalaJS using scala versions 2.11 and 2.12.
 Due to a dependency on `scala-xml`, the JVM builds cannot be used with Scala 2.10.
 ScalaJS builds can be compiled for 2.10 as well as 2.11 and 2.12.

+Binaries for all platforms are available from jcenter.

+If you are using sbt, include Resolver.jcenterRepo in your list of resolvers

+    resolvers += Resolver.jcenterRepo

+and add this to your library dependencies:

+    "edu.holycross.shot.cite" %%% "xcite" % VERSION

+For maven, ivy or gradle equivalents, refer to https://bintray.com/neelsmith/maven/citeobj.

+To build from source and test, use normal sbt commands (`compile`, `test` ...).